MicrosoftDocs/azure-docs/articles/route-server/route-server-faq.md

 No. It's not a requirement to have BGP enabled on the VPN gateway.

-### Can I peer two route servers in two peered virtual networks and enable the NVAs connected to the route servers to talk to each other?
+### Can I peer two Azure Route Servers in two peered virtual networks and enable the NVAs connected to the Route Servers to talk to each other?

 ***Topology: NVA1 -> RouteServer1 -> (via VNet Peering) -> RouteServer2 -> NVA2***

 No, Azure Route Server doesn't forward data traffic.
-To enable transit connectivity through the NVA, set up a direct connection (for example, an IPsec tunnel) between the NVAs and use the route servers for dynamic route propagation.
+To enable transit connectivity through the NVA, set up a direct connection (for example, an IPsec tunnel) between the NVAs and use the Route Servers for dynamic route propagation.

 ### Can I use Azure Route Server to direct traffic between subnets in the same virtual network to flow inter-subnet traffic through the NVA?